andyhasit/redrunner/README.md

 ```

 > The `init()` method gets called after the view is built and has been given its props, here we are just using it to set the field `fullName` on the view instance.
+>
+> Note that setting a field during `init()` is generally bad practice as it introduces state, which we'll cover later.

 You can also prefix a field with `..` which tells RedRunner to look for it in the global (module) scope: